Skip to main content

 Use this letter template if your accommodation is unsuitable because:

-• it’s not accessible to you – for example, if there are stairs with no lift and you use a wheelchair
+• it’s not physically accessible to you – for example, if you use a wheelchair or you're visually impaired

 • it’s causing serious harm to your physical or mental health

-You’ll need to show proof of why the accommodation is unsuitable for your needs.
-Ask your doctor, community practice nurse or social worker for:
+You’ll need to prove why the accommodation is unsuitable for your needs.
+Ask your doctor, community practice nurse or social worker for an occupational health assessment of your housing needs or a letter that says why your accommodation is unsuitable.

-Letters should be as specific as possible about how your health or disability relates to your housing situation.
+Letters should explain how your health or disability relates to your housing needs.
 Ask for a letter that gives a clear professional opinion about:

 • why your accommodation is unsuitable for your needs

-• what type of accommodation they would recommend for your needs
+• what type of accommodation they recommend for your needs

-• how your health or wellbeing would improve if moved to suitable accommodation
+• how your health or wellbeing would improve in suitable accommodation

 Copy and paste the sample text and personalise it with your details.